Lucyjpjones/lj-fscr/README.md

 - **Home**
     - A `carousel` has been used for the callout banner and to display athlete testimonials.
-    - `Card listings` have been used to display links to programmes/products page, and to display latest blogs.
+    - `Card listings` have been used to display links to programmes/products page, and to display the latest blogs.
     - A contact `form` has been added using EmailJS to allow the user to easily get in contact with the site owner.

 - **Meet the Coaches**
-    - Navigation `pills` have been used to allow the user to switch between each individuals by an image click.
+    - Navigation `pills` have been used to allow the user to switch between each individual by an image click.

 <ins>**Products**</ins>